charlesrosenbauer/Bzo-Compiler/README.md

 6423
+-312
 0x35F
 0b110011
 03523
-Some Integer Literals
+Some Integer Literals - Negatives are only allowed in decimal format

 53.2523
+-2.15
-Floating Point Literal
+Some Floating Point Literals

 "This is a comment"